-Process Criteria Board of Directors One of the tools used by the Board to monitor and improve its performance is an annu- Board Committees istered in the form of a formal questionnaire that is and where they rate their individual performance Individual Directors and that of the Board as a whole.
-The results are compiled by the Compliance Officer a submitted back to the Board for discussion and appropriate action through the Corpora Secretary.
-This self-assessment survey covers four broad areas of Board performance: Fulfillment the Board's Key Responsibilities, Quality of the Board-Management Relationsh Effectiveness of Board Processes and Meetings, and the Performance of Individual Boa Members.
-The self-assessment survey questions are reviewed regularly and administered every M (after the Annual Stockholders' Meeting).
-An assessment of the Board committees will added in future surveys.
-President and CEO The Board also conducts its annual assessment of the President and CEO's performan in the previous year vs. the set company targets.
+Process Criteria Board of Directors One of the tools used by the Board to monitor and improve its performance is an annual Board Committees self-assessment exercise.
+This is administered in the form of a formal questionnaire that is answered by each member of the Board and where they rate their individual performance and that of the Board as a whole.
+The results are compiled by the Compliance Officer and submitted back to the Board for discussion and appropriate action through the Corporate Secretary.
+Individual Directors This self-assessment survey covers four broad areas of Board performance: Fulfillment of the Board's Key Responsibilities, Quality of the Board-Management Relationship, Effectiveness of Board Processes and Meetings, and the Performance of Individual Board Members. are reviewed regularly and administered every May).
+An assessment of the Board committees will be President and CEO The Board also conducts its annual ass in the previous year vs. the set company essment of the President and CEO's performance y targets.